MicrosoftDocs/entra-docs/docs/identity/devices/device-join-macos-platform-single-sign-on.md

     :::image type="content" source="media/device-join-macos-pssoe-out-of-box/psso-register-device-prompt.png" alt-text="Screenshot of the registration window prompting sign in with Microsoft.":::

 1. If the certificate is not already paired with the local account, the user will see a prompt to use the smart card.
 Select **Smart card**.
 1. You're prompted to enter the pin for your smart card.
 Enter your pin and select **OK**.
-Upon entering the correct pin, PSSO registration with smart card authentication is complete.
+When the correct pin is entered, PSSO registration with smart card authentication is complete.
 1. To check that registration has completed successfully, open the **Terminal** app and run the following command:

     ```console